12.6 Summary

 Closures (or lambda expressions) in Rust are anonymous functions that capture variables from their environment.
 They enable concise, expressive code for passing behavior.

-• Capture: Automatically capture variables by reference (Fn), mutable reference (FnMut), or move (FnOnce), based on usage. move keyword forces ownership transfer.
+• Capture: Automatically capture variables by reference (Fn), mutable reference (FnMut), or by taking ownership (FnOnce), based on usage. move keyword forces ownership transfer.
 Standard borrow rules apply.

 • Traits: Fn, FnMut, FnOnce traits define closure capabilities, used as bounds in functions.